Rabios/Lotus/FAQ.md

 ## Won't Lotus IDE eat my RAM memory?
 I think you are asking about visual studio not Lotus IDE,right?
 OK,Lotus IDE designed to run from source code,And it has very powerful debugging,Of course it will not take RAM,I sway!!!

+## Why Lotus IDE becomes slow at most times?
+Cause of Pygments code highlighting,It affects performance so that's sucks!!!